4GeeksAcademy/master-javascript-programming-exercises/exercises/147.3-ObjectToArray/README.md

   role: 'producer'
 }
 ```
-+ Return value:
+## Example output:

 ```Js
 [['name', 'Holly'], ['age', 35], ['role', 'producer']]
 ```

-Note that your function should handle ANY object like that one and not just the given sample.
+## 💡 Hint:

-E.g. Should handle this one or ANY other object containing simple key-values.
++ Note that your function should handle ANY object like that one and not just the given sample.
+E.g. Should handle this one or ANY other object containing simple key-values:

 ```Js
 {